Policy Number: HR201705-1.0 • Version/Last Updated: 1.0 November 2017 • Audience: Public • Commencement: 13 March 2014 (reviewed October 2017)

 - SCS, the Catholic Education Commission (CEC), the school’s local diocese and the parish, other related church agencies/entities, and schools within other Dioceses

 - medical practitioners

-- anyone to whom we are required to disclose the information by law.
+- anyone to whom schools or SCS are required to disclose the information by law.

-4.3.2 Sending and storing information overseas: the School may disclose personal information about an individual to overseas recipients, for instance, to facilitate a school exchange.
-However, the School will not send personal information about an individual outside Australia without:
+Sending and storing information overseas: A school may disclose personal information about an individual to overseas recipients, for instance, to facilitate a school exchange.
+However, a school will not send personal information about an individual outside Australia without:

 - obtaining the consent of the individual (in some cases this consent will be implied)

 - complying with the Australian Privacy Principles or other applicable privacy legislation.

 The school may use online or ‘cloud’ service providers to store personal information and to provide services to the school that involve the use of personal information, such as email, instant messaging and education and assessment applications.
 Some limited personal information may also be provided to these service providers to enable them to authenticate users that access their services.
 This personal information may be stored on a cloud service provider’s servers which may be situated outside Australia.

 An example of such a cloud service provider is Google.
 Google provides the ‘G Suite for Education’ (G Suite) including Gmail, and stores and processes limited personal information for this purpose.
 School personnel, SCS, the CEC and their service providers may have the ability to access, monitor, use or disclose emails, communications, documents and administrative data for the purposes ensuring the proper use of the G Suite.

 In referring to ‘sensitive information’, the school means information about an individual relating to their racial or ethnic origin, political opinions, religion, trade union or other professional or trade association membership, philosophical beliefs, sexual orientation or practices, criminal record, health information and biometric information.